bohnea/Santa-s-Helpers/README.md

 * notable details:
   * has an ```update()``` method used for the Observer pattern; the object is notified by the SantaTracker whenever a new annual update happens
-  * a ChildFactory class (Factory pattern) is used to create new children from JSON input (ChildInput class)
   * the Builder pattern has been implemented to accommodate for the new optional field 'niceScoreBonus'
   * there is a ChildManager used specifically to apply updates to children